ville87/AzurePermissionAudit/README.md

 Afterwards it checks, if any user was assigned
 - Azure AD Roles, which could allow the user to abuse one of those service principals: Application Administrator, Cloud Application Administrator, Hybrid Identity Administrator, Directory Synchronization Account, Partner Tier1 Support, Partner Tier2 Support
 - Azure RBAC Roles, which could allow the user to abuse one of those service principals: Owner, Contributor, Automation Contributor, User Access Administrator
+- MS Graph API permissions, which could allow the user to abuse one of those service principals: Application.ReadWrite.All

 Those are then reported to the console output.